AgsalAee/indofood-dashboard/README.md

 `php artisan migrate`

-### Generate some test data

-Once you have all your database tables setup you can then generate some test data which will come from our pre-made database table seeders.
-In order to do so, in your terminal run the following command

-`php artisan db:seed`

-N.B.
-If you run this command twice, all the test data will be duplicated and added to the existing table data, if you want to avoid having duplicate test data please make sure to `truncate` the following `datafeeds` table in your database.

 ### Compile the front-end

 In order to compile all the CSS and JS assets for the front-end of this site you need to install NPM dependencies.
 To do that, open the terminal, type npm install and press the `Enter` key.